haiwera-silk-cd/magento-devdocs/guides/v2.1/pattern-library/containers/slideouts-modals-overlays/slideouts-modals-overalys.md

 <br>
 <br>

-<h3>Slideout Button Bar actions</h3>
+<h3>Slideout 按钮栏 actions</h3>

-Actions in the Slideout Button Bar follow the <a href="/guides/v2.0/pattern-library/controls/button-bar/button-bar.html">Button Bar pattern</a>.
+Actions in the Slideout 按钮栏 follow the <a href="/guides/v2.0/pattern-library/controls/button-bar/button-bar.html">按钮栏 pattern</a>.
 There are two general ways of using Slideout — "Subflow" and "Extend Form".

 <h4>Sub Flow</h4>

 <img src="img/slideout-panel10.png"/><br />

-If the form in slide-in panel creates new entities, or changes existing ones (Create Product Configurations, Add Attribute) primary action in the Slideout Button Bar should be a noun explaining the panel resulting action: "Generate Configurations", "Create Attribute", etc.
+If the form in slide-in panel creates new entities, or changes existing ones (Create Product Configurations, Add Attribute) primary action in the Slideout 按钮栏 should be a noun explaining the panel resulting action: "Generate Configurations", "Create Attribute", etc.
 Clicking that button will:
 <ol>
 	<li>Validate the form in Slideout. <br />If form has errors, it will show the error messages following the Error Messaging Pattern.
 If no errors found, it will:</li>